2CentsCapitalHR/ai-engineer-task-RiturajSingh2004/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/vgbm4cZ0)

+---
+## NOTE
+I’m really grateful for this opportunity and excited to have made it to this stage.
+I’ve done my best to put this plan together with the information provided, and I’m more than happy to take on any feedback or suggestions to make it better.
+Working on this was a great learning experience, and I’d love the chance to join 2Cents Capital, keep learning, grow alongside the team, and contribute in a meaningful way.

+---

 # ADGM Corporate Agent

 An AI-powered legal assistant for Abu Dhabi Global Market (ADGM) document compliance review and validation.